SchunterKino/kinoapi/README.md

 ## Usage
 Use Maven 3 to build.

-To compile the tool run:
+To compile the tool run: `mvn clean compile`

-`mvn clean compile`
+To run the from source server: `mvn exec:java`

-To run the server:
+To create a all-in-one jar archive which contains all dependencies: `mvn package` The package will be generated in `target/kinoapi-1.0.one-jar.jar`.

-`mvn exec:java`
+The package can be run like any jar with: `java -jar kinoapi-1.0.one-jar.jar`

 ## Websocket JSON interface
 The message format and available commands are documented [here](API.md).